-The Google Pixel and Pixel XL are two of the best Android smartphones available in 2016, but they aren’t perfect.
-As more users get Google’s new phone additional reports about problems are starting to surface.
+The Google Pixel and Pixel XL are two of the best Android smartphones available right now, but they aren’t perfect.
+As more users get Google’s phone new reports about problems are starting to surface.
 With that in mind below are some common Google Pixel problems and how to fix them.

 On October 4th Google unveiled its own smartphones.
 Two devices made inside and out by Google.
 Aiming to take on Samsung or Apple with a refined top-tier device.
 We gave it high praise in our review, and we weren’t the only ones.

-Following Black Friday and now that millions own the device and it has been available for two months, more issues are being found.
+Now that they’ve been available for a few months we’re seeing an influx of reports.
 Most aren’t anything major, and some will be fixed with an upcoming update.
 Either way, owners will want to read on for some helpful tips and suggestions.

 Overall most Google Pixel owners are reporting an excellent experience.
 From a world-class camera, stunning battery life better than most Android devices, to a beautiful screen and more.
 Running on Android 7.1 Nougat refined by Google it’s one of the best Android experiences on the market.

 However, not everything is bright and happy in Google land.
 Some users are facing WiFi issues, microphone problems, and Bluetooth seems to be messed up in Android 7.1 again.
 There are complaints about lens flare and a halo in photos from the 12.3 megapixel camera, overheating, slow charging and more.
-Not to mention the bigger Pixel XL is sold out and out of stock virtually everywhere.
-Still, in December.
+There are even some random reports about the battery running out before it says its empty.
+If so, try this fix.

-Google’s Pixel has been available for nearly two months, and these are the problems we know about right now.
+As the Pixel release continues, these are the problems we know about right now.
 Here’s what we’re hearing, what we know, and a few potential fixes for any problems.